 Best Times to Visit Acadia National Park

 The best time to visit Acadia National Park is September through early October, after the summer crowds have left but before the temperatures drop below freezing.
-Visiting in March, April, and May can be soggy — fog and rain are common — so you'll need to pack your waterproof gear.
+Visiting in March, April and May can be soggy — fog and rain are common — so you'll need to pack your waterproof gear.
 The weather is pleasant come July and August, but it's by far the most crowded season for the park.
-The park is near abandoned in winter but it's the perfect time to visit for the dedicated adventure traveler ready to brave the freezing temperatures.
+The park doesn't see many visitors in winter, but it's the perfect time to visit for the dedicated adventure traveler ready to brave the freezing temperatures.

-With moderate temperatures ranging from the 50s to the 80s, summers are pleasant times to visit, so naturally there's a tourist influx.
-Keep in mind that Park Loop Road can get congested pretty easily and last minute accommodations are hard to find.
+With moderate temperatures ranging from the 50s to the high 70s, the summer is a pleasant time to visit, so naturally there's a tourist influx.
+Keep in mind that Park Loop Road can get congested pretty easily and last-minute accommodations are hard to find.
 Do yourself a favor and book your campground the previous winter.
 And be sure to pack your sweater, as Canadian Arctic winds keep even the summer nights chilly.